UKHackspaceFoundation/foundation/define.md

 ## Foundation Definition

-* The Hackspace Foundation considers an organisation a Hackspace, and thus eligible to join as a [Member Space](structure.md), if it:
+* The UK Hackspace Foundation considers an organisation a Hackspace, and thus eligible to join as a [Member Space](structure.md), if it:
     * is member owned/operated,
     * is an unincorporated or incorporated association,
         * If incorporated, then it must be a not-for-profit / non-profit